Thoughts on code reviews (again)

 Integration testing of a legacy code

-Wouldn’t it be nice to work only on greenfield projects with the team that shares the same vision and style?
-Unfortunately, we have to spend a significant portion of our professional life dealing with the messy legacy code.
+Wouldn’t it be nice to work only on greenfield projects with a team that shares the same vision and style?
+Unfortunately, we have to spend a significant portion of our professional lives dealing with the messy legacy code.
 Such code is very hard to comprehend.
-It often consists of tangled classes, with some arbitrary division of responsibilities.
+It often consists of tangled classes with some arbitrary division of responsibilities.
 Unit test coverage is often very low.
 Sometimes unit tests are formally there, but you can clearly see that they have been written after the fact, simply repeating the production code mess.
-These tests are very fragile and don’t provide adequate “safety net”.
+These tests are very fragile and don’t provide an adequate “safety net”.

 Read More

-Nowadays most software projects set the master branch to be read-only, use pull requests to merge feature branches and require code reviews with multiple approvals.
-Undoubtedly this a good practice in theory, however, as usual, the devil is in the detail, and quite often typical code reviews are useless and even harmful.
+These days, most software projects set the master branch to be read-only, use pull requests to merge feature branches, and require code reviews with multiple approvals.
+Theoretically, this is a great practice, no doubt; but, as always, the devil is in the details, and typical code reviews are frequently ineffective or even harmful.

 Read More